 Held annually each July at RAF Fairford, the Royal International Air Tattoo is one of the world’s largest military airshows, with thrilling aerobatic displays, the chance to meet the crew, have a go on flight simulators, and a whole host of sideline attractions.

-Café Rene in Gloucester will once again be hosting its Rhythm and Blues Festival promising a week-long party of live music, drinks aplenty, good food and laughter.
+Café Rene in Gloucester is set to be once again be hosting its amazing Rhythm and Blues Festival promising a week-long party of live music, drinks aplenty, good food and laughter.
 For music fans, fun-loving families and revellers, this is one of Gloucester’s most anticipated annual event.

 In late August, the usually peaceful River Windrush is invaded by two boisterous teams of local players, ready to battle it out in the annual Bourton-on-the-Water Football in the River.
 Spectators line Bourton’s grassy banks for the highly anticipated 30-minute match, making it one of SoGlos’s annual highlights – just be warned, wear your waterproofs.

 Explore some of Britain’s oldest underground mine workings at Clearwell Caves in the Forest of Dean.
 Travel 200ft underground, with the chance to crawl and explore through the mysterious mines.

 Create a signature ale and even make your own bottle label too at the Forest of Dean’s Hillside Brewery, with the chance to meet the brewer, embark on a brewery tour, and sample a pint or two, of course!

 With a 240 metre main slope, racing and nursery slopes, not to mention a Big AirBag for practising freestyle moves and fun park with grind rails and quarter pipes, head to Gloucester Ski & Snowboard Centre – one of the only dry ski slopes in the south west – for some winter sports action.